port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics.md

 # DORA Metrics

-In this guide, we will create a github action that computes the DORA Metrics for a service (repository) on schedule and ingests the results to Port.
+In this guide, we will create a GitHub action that computes the DORA Metrics for a service (repository) on schedule and ingests the results to Port.

 ## Prerequisites
 1. A GitHub repository in which you can trigger a workflow that we will use in this guide.